ted-dunstone/biotest_mock_interface/README.md

 - Processing time (in milliseconds) included in every response

 > [!IMPORTANT]
-> Note this currently will only be run inside trusted networks and so there is currently no encryption or authentication on REST call.
+> Note this currently only designed be run completely inside a secure trusted testing network, and so there is currently no encryption or authentication on REST calls.

 ---